joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 |eeeeeeeeee|wcZQAYuewc |

-To get hold of the clear text password the script [vending-password.sh](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Additional/vending-password.sh) goes through all characters in scope on all positions of the
+To get hold of the clear text password the script [vending-password.sh](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Additional/vending-password.sh) goes through all characters in scope on all positions of the encoded password and creates the encoded representation.
+The script determined that the password is **CandyCane1**.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyMjgwMjQ5OSwtMzA5MjY5NjkzXX0=
+eyJoaXN0b3J5IjpbLTE2OTM3ODY5OTMsLTMwOTI2OTY5M119
 -->